wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 4.2.3 =
+= 4.2.4 =
-WooCommerce Support.
-First version that includes support for WooCommerce.
+4.2.4 improves WPML support.
+Series 4.2 supports WooCommerce.
 You can now test your products (change their name, featured image, and description), and use the Purchase conversion action for monitoring actual purchases.